 Working with my department and office

-To this end, I expect that CSIRO will discuss ministerial briefings and correspondence with the relevant areas of my office and my department.
+I expect CSIRO to work closely with my office and my department.
 I ask CSIRO keep me informed via six-monthly meetings with the Chair and CEO on structural changes (including possible job losses or site closures) before these decisions are made.
-Further, I expect CSIRO to provide prior notice, to my office and my department, of significant announcements and events that are likely to attract the attention of media or stakeholders, including consideration of my attendance or involvement.
+Further, I expect CSIRO to provide sufficient prior notice, to my office and department, of significant announcements and events that are likely to attract the attention of media or stakeholders, including consideration of my attendance or involvement.

-I look forward to continuing to work with you to advance Australia’s industry, science and innovation agenda to benefit all Australians and improve national wellbeing.
+I look forward to working with CSIRO to advance Australia’s industry, science and innovation agenda to benefit all Australians and improve national wellbeing.
 I also look forward to receiving your response outlining how the Board proposes to deliver on these priorities.